SP5555/simple-neural-network/README.md

 $$Regularized\ Loss=Loss+\frac{1}{2} \lambda w^{2}$$

 What is the intuition?
 In neural networks, large parameter values have a stronger influence on the output.
-If these large parameters begin to "memorize" the given data, the **L2 regularization** term, $\frac{1}{2} \lambda w^{2}$ adds to the overall loss and heavily penalizes them with the squared values.
+If these large parameters begin to "memorize" the given data, the **L2 regularization** term (weight decay), $\frac{1}{2} \lambda w^{2}$ adds to the overall loss and heavily penalizes them with the squared values.
 This makes stronger parameters decay more quickly back toward zero.
 In other words, it is like a void pulling all parameters toward zero, ensuring that no value in the network explodes into huge negatives or positives.
 This process thereby reduces the risk of "memorizing" the data and helps the network generalize better.
 The $\lambda$ controls the strength of regularization.

 ### Momentum
 In physics, when an object is moving, it has momentum.
 Objects with momentum continue to maintain that momentum unless external forces act upon them.
 Similarly, in neural networks, when parameters are moving toward a local minimum to minimize the loss, the momentum technique gives them the ability to "glide."
 This "gliding" helps them escape high-loss plateaus faster, allowing them to reach the local minimum more efficiently.
 It introduces the concept of "velocity" for each parameter in the model.
 The velocity is updated as follows: